15 Feb Four Proven Strategies for Change Management Success

 It’s been just over a month since New Year’s Eve and all the resolution-making that comes with it, and I’m sitting here, wondering how many of those goals have already fallen by the wayside.
 This might not surprise you, but around 60% of New Year’s resolutions fail before June, and of the remainder, fewer than 10% of them ever succeed.

 Like New Year’s resolutions, organizational change initiatives tend to start with a bang and then fizzle out within the first few months.
-So what can we do to give these initiatives a greater chance of success?
+So what can we do to give these initiatives a greater chance of success and actually activate behavior change?
 Here are four strategies from leading behavioral scientists.

 1. Initiate change at natural transition points